-Jason Momoa Admits He’s Obsessed With Lisa Bonet Since He Was Eight: ‘I’m A Full-Fledged Stalker’
+Jason Momoa Admits He’s Been Obsessed With Lisa Bonet Since He Was 8: ‘I’m A Full-Fledged Stalker’

 Jason Momoa recently revealed some interesting details about his relationship with wife Lisa Bonet.
-The Justice League star, who officially tied the knot last month, confessed that he has been kind of obsessed with the actress since he was eight years old.
+The Justice League star, who officially tied the knot last month, confessed that he has been kind of obsessed with the actress since he was 8-years-old.

 During an appearance on The Late Late Show With James Corden, the 38-year-old Honolulu-born actor opened up about his romance with longtime love, Lisa Bonet.
 Jason did not hold back in confessing that Lisa has always been her celebrity crush since he was young.